What is the APEC Business Advisory Council (ABAC)?

 ABAC compiles a series of recommendations in an annual Report to Leaders, which is presented to APEC Leaders prior to their annual APEC Leaders' Meeting.
 Also during this time, an annual private dialogue is convened between the ABAC Members and the APEC Leaders.
 This meeting provides an opportunity to ABAC Members to raise key issues, discuss the recommendations in detail and set priorities for the future.

 We are proud to support the Australian ABAC Members — and through them, the wider business community — in providing advice to the APEC Economic Leaders on the priorities and concerns of the business community within the region.

 ABAC 1 2020

-2020 is a landmark year for APEC.
-The 1994 APEC Bogor Goals reach their deadline and a new vision for future regional integration and cooperation will be negotiated.
-Sydney has been selected by Malaysia, the 2020 APEC host, as the location for the first ABAC meeting of this important year.
-The Sydney ABAC meeting will bring ABAC members representing all 21 APEC countries together for high level policy discussions with industry, ministers, senior government officials from Australia and around the region, and regional and international organisations.
+2020 was a landmark year for APEC.
+The 1994 APEC Bogor Goals reached their deadline and a new vision for future regional integration and cooperation was negotiated.
+Sydney was selected by Malaysia, the 2020 APEC host, as the location for the first ABAC meeting of this important year.
+The Sydney ABAC meeting brought ABAC members representing all 21 APEC countries together for high level policy discussions with industry, ministers, senior government officials from Australia and around the region, and regional and international organisations.

 Key meeting dates